 The Philippines’ rich food culture is influenced by the Spanish, American, and Chinese because of centuries of being under their rulership, and of course, spices are being traded from the neighboring countries.

 If you happen to visit the province, indulge in its beauty and get a taste what it is like to eat like a Cebuano!

-Lechon is a big deal during parties or even just simple gatherings in Cebu.
+Lechon is a big deal during parties in Cebu.
 What’s a party without it, right?
-Lechon is a roasted pork smothered in Spanish-influenced sauce and dressed in rich and flavorful spices.
+If you’re not familiar what it is, lechon is a roasted pork smothered in Spanish-influenced sauce and dressed in rich and flavorful spices.
 It is cooked for hours over hot charcoal until its skin turns a little reddish-brown.

 The dish is loved for its crispy and very tasty pork skin and ribs that explode with flavors.
 Just thinking about it is mouth watering already!